madrury/madrury.github.io/_posts/2017-08-12-noisy-regression.markdown

 $$ \hat \beta = argmin_\beta \left| y - X \beta \right|^2 $$

 The goal of the problem is to produce a linear function that can be used to predict new values of $$y$$ when only provided with values of $$X$$.
-After solving the problem and obtaining $\hat \beta$, these predicted values are given by
+After solving the problem and obtaining $$\hat \beta$$, these predicted values are given by

 $$ \hat y = X \hat \beta $$